Attacks On Linking

 related to attacks on linking, 21, 22… Attacks on linking, related to projective identification of conscious, 21

-Bion's index in 'Learning from Experience' formally maps attacks on linking to alpha-function failure and to the projective identification of consciousness, integrating the 1959 concept into his broader epistemological theory.
+Bion’s index entry in ‘Learning from Experience’ formally links attacks on linking to alpha-function, projective identification, and the capacity to dream, situating the concept within his broader epistemological framework.

 Bion, Wilfred Ruprecht, Learning from Experience, 1962supporting